 The Red Centre is the hot, dry heart of Australia and it is vast, strange and spectacular.
-During our Working Holiday in Australia, Lee and I did a three day camping adventure in the Outback and it was one of the most memorable travel experiences of my life.
+During our Working Holiday in Australia, Lee and I did a 3-day camping adventure in the Outback and it was one of the most memorable travel experiences of my life.

 We slept in swags beneath the stars and woke every morning before sunrise to hike the red rock canyons.
 We watched the sun come up over Uluru, marveled at the aboriginal artwork at the Uluru Cultural Centre, walked across a dried up salt lake and cooked damper (a homemade bread) over the open fire.

 You may spot dingos, kangaroos and wild camels and you’ll have a chance to learn about the aboriginal people and their way of life, while exploring a surreal and beautiful desert landscape.

 Imagine yourself strapped into a hip harness, suspended over a roaring waterfall deep in the rainforests of Ecuador.
 You plant your feet on the wet rocks as the water rushes over your legs and slowly ease the rope through your hands as you rappel down into the waters of the Rio Blanco.

 Canyoning, the art of abseiling down waterfalls, is a thrilling activity that you can experience in the town of Baños, Ecuador, only three and a half hours from the capital city of Quito.
 You don’t have to have any extreme sports experience and it’s also quite affordable.

 A half day canyoning experience, which lasted from 9:00 a.m. to 1:00 p.m. and included transport, photos and equipment, cost me and my partner $30 USD per person.